Implementing USP 2022 Updated Formulas in OpenLab CDS

 Introduction

-The United States Pharmacopeia (USP), chapter 621 for Chromatography will be updated with changes that are effective December 1, 2022.
+The United States Pharmacopeia (USP), chapter 621 for Chromatography has been updated with changes that are effective December 1, 2022 (and further amended April 1, 2023).
 Relevant to chromatography data systems are the following changes:

 • Resolution is based now on the peak width at half of the peak height.